Lead Capture Strategy: How to Turn Unknown Visitors into Engaged Leads in 2022

 Lead capture methods

-The first aspect of lead capture is to think about what methods and tools you can use to actually collect contact data on your website.
+The first aspect of lead capture is to think about what methods and tools you can use to actually collect contact data on your website and grow your subscriber lists.

 So, let's take a quick look at five common ways to turn website visitors into email subscribers.